🇬🇪 Georgia Expats

 McDonald's combo24 GEL$8.90

-A full Georgian meal with khachapuri, khinkali, salad, and a beer can easily come to 35–50 GEL ($13–18) per person.
+A full Georgian meal — khachapuri, khinkali, salad, and a beer — comes to 35–50 GEL ($13–18) per person at a good local spot.
 That's hard to beat anywhere in Europe.
+Even the "nice" restaurants (Shavi Lomi, Barbarestan, Café Littera) rarely exceed 200 GEL ($74) for two people with wine.

-Tbilisi has an incredible specialty coffee scene — third-wave shops on nearly every block in central neighborhoods.
-Popular spots include Prospero's Books & Caliban's Coffee, Entrée, Café Littera, and dozens of smaller roasters.
-Budget for coffee lovers: 200–400 GEL ($75–$150) per month if you're drinking 1–2 coffees a day at cafés.
+The café budget: Tbilisi has an incredible specialty coffee scene — third-wave shops on nearly every block in central neighborhoods.
+Budget for coffee lovers: 200–400 GEL ($75–150) per month if you're drinking 1–2 coffees a day at cafés.
+The coworking & cafés guide has the best spots for remote workers.

 Transport

 Tbilisi is compact enough that many expats barely spend anything on transport.
-But here's the full picture:
+Here's the cost picture:

 Transport Cost Notes